corafan1116/Moth-Species-Classification/README.md

 The study focuses on the automated classification of 20 moth species selected from the publicly available *Butterflies and Moths Species Classification Dataset* on Kaggle.

 The experiments compare a CNN trained from scratch with transfer learning approaches using ResNet50, EfficientNet-B0 and Vision Transformer (ViT).
-The same dataset split and preprocessing procedure are used to provide a consistent basis for model comparison.
+The same dataset split and image size were used to provide a consistent basis for model comparison, while model-specific preprocessing was applied within each model pipeline where required.

 The project also investigates how model performance changes under controlled image perturbations and analyses common misclassification patterns across models.